9506hqwy/k8s_study_notes/installation/controller/cluster.md

 [kubelet-start] Writing kubelet configuration to file "/var/lib/kubelet/config.yaml" [kubelet-start] Starting the kubelet [wait-control-plane] Waiting for the kubelet to boot up the control plane as static Pods from directory "/etc/kubernetes/manifests"
-[kubelet-check] Waiting for a healthy kubelet.
-This can take up to 4m0s [kubelet-check] The kubelet is healthy after 1.061184605s [api-check] Waiting for a healthy API server.
-This can take up to 4m0s [api-check] The API server is healthy after 44.501711497s [upload-config] Storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [kubelet] Creating a ConfigMap "kubelet-config" in namespace kube-system with the configuration for the kubelets in the cluster
+[kubelet-check] Waiting for a healthy kubelet at http://127.0.0.1:10248/healthz.
+This can take up to 4m0s [kubelet-check] The kubelet is healthy after 10.501895878s [api-check] Waiting for a healthy API server.
+This can take up to 4m0s [api-check] The API server is healthy after 3.001288635s [upload-config] Storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [kubelet] Creating a ConfigMap "kubelet-config" in namespace kube-system with the configuration for the kubelets in the cluster
 [upload-certs] Skipping phase.
 Please see --upload-certs [mark-control-plane] Marking the node controller.home.local as control-plane by adding the labels: [node-role.kubernetes.io/control-plane node.kubernetes.io/exclude-from-external-load-balancers]
 [mark-control-plane] Marking the node controller.home.local as control-plane by adding the taints [node-role.kubernetes.io/control-plane:NoSchedule]
-[bootstrap-token] Using token: 50xk2g.pgg67ykupqov7nrx [bootstrap-token] Configuring bootstrap tokens, cluster-info ConfigMap, RBAC Roles [bootstrap-token] Configured RBAC rules to allow Node Bootstrap tokens to get nodes [bootstrap-token] Configured RBAC rules to allow Node Bootstrap tokens to post CSRs in order for nodes to get long term certificate credentials
+[bootstrap-token] Using token: uko9ek.0g7wje5trztdsc8d [bootstrap-token] Configuring bootstrap tokens, cluster-info ConfigMap, RBAC Roles [bootstrap-token] Configured RBAC rules to allow Node Bootstrap tokens to get nodes [bootstrap-token] Configured RBAC rules to allow Node Bootstrap tokens to post CSRs in order for nodes to get long term certificate credentials